Thulani12/Thulani_data_Eng/Retail_Sales_ETL_Pipeline/README.md

-# Project README

-etl_pipeline.py: Python script to:

-Read CSV

-Clean data (drop nulls, format dates, calculate totals)

-Write cleaned data to new CSV or load to AWS S3

-data/sample_sales.csv: Sample dataset
+# Retail Sales ETL Pipeline

+This Python script ingests retail sales data, cleans it, aggregates totals, and loads it into AWS S3.